Azure/AzureSelectedZone/README.md

 ### Step 2:  Review the template & parameters files
 Template & parameters files are pre-populated with sample values.
 Please modify as desired.
 ### Step 3.
 Run deploy.ps1 in PowerShell
 Upload the files is Cloud Shell is being used.
-Else store the above files in a location from where the PowerShell commands are run: (make edits where **{bold}**)
+Else store the above files in a location from where the PowerShell commands are run: (make edits where **{}**)
 ``log
 Run the script: > .\deploy.ps1 -Location ‘eastus2euap’ -SubscriptionId ‘{WhitelistedSubscriptionID}’ -ResourceGroupName ‘{giveDesiredRGName}’ -TemplateParameterFile ‘parameters.json’ -TemplateFile ‘template.json’ -VirtualMachineName ‘{giveDesiredVMName}’ -VirtualNetworkName ‘{giveDesiredNICName}’
 ``